mkrogemann/golr/benchmarks/README.md

 Using this Software environment:
 - Mac OS X Lion 10.7.5 (11G63b)
-- (MRI) ruby 1.9.3p448 (2013-06-27 revision 41675) [x86_64-darwin11.4.2]
+- Various Rubies, managed through RVM

+The filenames of the benchmark results consist of the Ruby version and the git hash of the golr code base that was used for benchmarking.

 The conditions are not 'clean room', the machine is not freshly booted for benchmarking, etc...

-The filenames of the benchmarks contain the git hash of the golr code base that was used for benchmarking.